KenKundert/emborg/doc/commands.rst

 In this example, *backups* acts as a mount point.
 If it exists, it must be a directory.
 If it does not exist, it is created.

+If you do not specify a mount point, the value of *default_mount_point* setting is used if set.

 If you do not specify an archive, as above, the most recently created archive is mounted.